Further information for staff:

 The University Governance team will manage declarations from members of the Board of Trustees.
 All Trustees of the University must declare any potential conflict of interest as prescribed by Ordinance 5.

-Note: The University from time to time will conduct outside work audits.
+The University will conduct annual outside work audits.
 This will ensure full disclosure of all Outside work (including those that do not need permissions and Nil returns) and Conflict of Interest declarations

 The following may lead to disciplinary action being instigated against an individual: